NOCSurfaceProcesses/geotrees/README.md

 Python module containing useful functions and classes for Spatial Analysis.

-Tested on Python versions 3.11, 3.12, and 3.13.
-Not expected to work with Python 3.9 or below due to usage of type annotations.
+Tested on Python versions 3.9 to 3.13.

 ## Installation